railsuser2014/openobject-doc-book-en/5/5_15_Manufacturing/5_15_Manufacturing.rst

 * Using the Production plan.

-Of course, you can also start production manually by clicking the button :guilabel:`New` in the menu :menuselection:`Manufacturing --> Manufacturing --> Manufacturing Orders`.
+Of course, you can also start production manually by clicking the button :guilabel:`Create` in the menu :menuselection:`Manufacturing --> Manufacturing --> Manufacturing Orders`.

 .. figure:: images/mrp_manual.png
-   :scale: 75
+   :scale: 60
    :align: center

    *Manufacturing Order*